Sufficient criteria for absolute separability in arbitrary dimensions via linear map inverses: Schur convexity

 \begin{definition} Consider two $D$-dimensional vectors $\mathbf{x}$ and $\mathbf{y}$ ordered in a non-decreasing way ($x_0\leq\cdots\leq x_{D-1}$), we say that $\mathbf{x}\prec\mathbf{y}$ if

-\end{definition} We also present two lemmas, that will be of great utility. \begin{lemma} A given vector $\mathbf{x}$ is majorized by another vector $\mathbf{y}$ if and only if $\mathbf{x}$ is in the convex hull of the $D!$ permutations of $\mathbf{y}$. \end{lemma} From the previous lemma, one can immediately infer that any point in the space of eigenvalues of a density matrix inside the simplexes given by Eq.~\eqref{Inversereduction} is majorized by any of the extreme points of the simplex, which are all different permutations of a single vertex.
+\end{definition} We also present two lemmas, that will be of great utility. \begin{lemma} A given vector $\mathbf{x}$ is majorized by another vector $\mathbf{y}$ if and only if $\mathbf{x}$ is in the convex hull of the $D!$ permutations of $\mathbf{y}$. \end{lemma} From the previous lemma, one can immediately infer that any point in the space of eigenvalues of a density matrix inside the simplexes given by Eq.~\eqref{Inversereduction} is majorized by any of the vertices of the simplex, which are all different permutations of a single one.
+The same notion can be applied to any of the extreme points that might be derived for AS and AP for better characterization of both sets.

-\begin{lemma} \cite{marshall_inequalities_2011, day_rearrangement_1972} If $\mathbf{a}\prec \mathbf{b}$, $\mathbf{u}\prec \mathbf{v}$ and if $\mathbf{b}$ and $\mathbf{v}$ are similarly ordered, then $\mathbf{a}+\mathbf{u}\prec\mathbf{b}+\mathbf{v}$. \end{lemma} Since tha majorization condition requiers the fulfillement of the normalization Eq.~\eqref{eq:Majorization1}, the previous lemma implies that any point inside of the convex hull of the two simplexes is majorized by some points on the border of the convex hull (obtained as a linear combination of the vertex of the simplexes).
+\begin{lemma} \cite{marshall_inequalities_2011, day_rearrangement_1972} If $\mathbf{a}\prec \mathbf{b}$, $\mathbf{u}\prec \mathbf{v}$ and if $\mathbf{b}$ and $\mathbf{v}$ are similarly ordered, then $\mathbf{a}+\mathbf{u}\prec\mathbf{b}+\mathbf{v}$. \end{lemma} Since the majorization condition requires the fulfillement of the normalization Eq.~\eqref{eq:Majorization1}, the previous lemma implies that any point inside of the convex hull of the two simplexes is majorized by some points on the border of the convex hull (obtained as a linear combination of the vertex of the simplexes).

 Next, we introduce the concept of Schur-convex functions as those non-increasing under majorization: \begin{definition} A function $f:\mathbb{R}^{D}\rightarrow\mathbb{R}$ is defined Schur-convex if and only if for all $\mathbf{x},\mathbf{y}\in\mathbb{R}^{D}$ such that $\mathbf{x}$ is majorized by $\mathbf{y}$ one has that $f(\mathbf{x})\leq f(\mathbf{y})$. \end{definition} The next lemma provides a necessary and sufficient conditions for a function to be Schur-convex. \begin{lemma} A function $f(\mathbf{x})$ is Schur-convex if it fulfills the following conditions: \begin{itemize} \item $f(\mathbf{x})$ must be symmetric under permutations of the arguments of $\mathbf{x}$ \item $(x_{i}-x_{j})\cdot\left(\frac{\partial f}{\partial x_{i}}- \frac{\partial f}{\partial x_{j}}\right)\geq 0$ for all $\mathbf{x}\in\mathbb{R}^{D}$. \end{itemize} \end{lemma}